Intercultural Learning & Engagement

 Dr. Billy Kirk Leadership Program

-The scholarship is awarded to students of color who demonstrate a commitment to peace, community service and social justice.
-The award is based on the student’s academic record, personal interview, essay, reference letters, leadership involvement and financial need.
-Finalists are required to live on campus and attend a summer retreat.
+The scholarship is awarded to students who demonstrate a commitment to peace, community service and justice.
+The award is based on the applicant’s cultural experiences, leadership involvement, academic record, personal interview, essay, reference letters and financial need.
 Contact the Office of Admissions by email or apply online.

-Referred to around campus as BK Scholars, these students are active members of the campus community who help lead a variety of formal and informal diversity initiatives.
+Referred to around campus as BK Scholars, these students are active members of the campus community who help lead a variety of formal and informal Intercultural Learning & Engagement (ILE) initiatives.

 UNIDOS (Latin Student Fellowship)